tesujimath/elvish-tap/README.md

 ## Future work

-Multiple results are not yet in fact implemented as TAP subtests (requires TAP14), but simply squished together into a single summary result.
+Tests producing multiple results are not yet in fact implemented as TAP subtests (requires TAP14), but simply squished together into a single summary result.